coforma/swift-tech-challenge/CONTRIBUTING.md

 7. Push the code from your local environment to the the repository.
 8. Open a pull request, fill out the pull request template.
 9. The pull request will be reviewed, and then merged or have changes requested.
 In some cases pull requests will be dismissed
 10. Once merged the code will be scrutinized by automated actions including, linting, security, build, code quality, test coverage, and test success.
-From there the code will auto deploy to the staging environment should all checks pass.
+From there the code will auto deploy to the test environment should all checks pass.

+#### Production Release
+A production release is currently a controlled action that requires the manual running of a Github action.
+This is reviewed by product and then triggered by engineering.
+Future iterations involve incorporation of feature flags and the removal of the manual release process.

 ### Reverting a deployment
 Sometimes we have to revert changes.
 The best way to do that is to revert the PR on Github, rerun the actions, and then let the site redeploy.